-Configuration Variable Data Type Description proxy.config.cache.limits.http. max_alts INT Default: 3 The maximum number of HTTP alternates that Content Gateway can cache. proxy.config.cache.max_doc size INT Default: 0 The maximum size of documents in the cache (in bytes): 0 = there is no size limit.
+Configuration Variable Data Type Description proxy.config.cache.ram_cache. size INT Default: -1 The size of the RAM cache, in bytes. proxy.config.cache.limits.http.
+INT Default: 3 max_alts The maximum number of HTTP alternates that Content Gateway can cache. proxy.config.cache.max_doc size INT Default: 0 The maximum size of documents in the cache (in bytes): 0 = there is no size limit.